snellingio/blog/pages/2017/nachos-recipe.md

 <br>

-I've been eating these nachos once every week or two for years.

 ## 1. Place into a small pot on medium-low:
 * 16 oz - Refried beans (1 x 16 oz can)
 * 1/3 cup - Mild salsa or sauce